NVIDIA/cuda-quantum/docs/sphinx/install.rst

 You can then either `open VS Code in a web browser <https://vscode.dev/tunnel/cuda-quantum-remote/home/cudaq/>`__, or connect a local installation of VS Code.
-To connect a local installation of VS Code, make sure you have the `Remote - Tunnels <https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server>`__ extension installed, then open the Command Pallette with `Ctrl+Shift+P`, enter "Remote Tunnels: Connect to Tunnel", and enter `cuda-quantum-remote`.
-After the window reloaded, enter "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.
+To connect a local installation of VS Code, make sure you have the `Remote - Tunnels <https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server>`__ extension installed, then open the Command Palette with `Ctrl+Shift+P`, enter "Remote Tunnels: Connect to Tunnel", and enter `cuda-quantum-remote`.
+After the window reloaded, enter "File: Open Folder" in the Command Palette to open the `/home/cudaq/` folder.

 You should see a pop up asking if you want to install the recommended extensions.
 Selecting to install them will